dawnfinzi/Retrocue6/README.md

 # Retrocue6

 This directory contains the analysis scripts accompanying the manuscript:
-Finzi, Wagner, Itthipuripat & Aron, 2017, Stopping cognition: unexpected events recruit prefrontal inhibitory control and interrupt working memory (submitted)
+Finzi, Wagner, Itthipuripat & Aron, 2017, Stopping cognition: unexpected events recruit prefrontal inhibitory control and interrupt working memory (in prep)

 Analysis and scripts adapted from:
 Wagner, J., Wessel, J., Gharemahni, A. & Aron, A.R.
 2017, Establishing a right frontal beta signature for stopping action in scalp EEG: implications for testing inhibitory control in other task contexts.

-For more details on data and the paradigm please refer to the manuscript (Finzi, Wagner, Itthipuripat & Aron, submitted) when available or contact me at: rebecca.d.finzi@gmail.com.
+For more details on data and the paradigm please refer to the manuscript (Finzi, Wagner, Itthipuripat & Aron, in prep) when available or contact me at: rebecca.d.finzi@gmail.com.
 Additional information and the behavioral/EEG data is available [on OSF](https://osf.io/h96ny/).

 ## Dependencies